smarie/mkdocs-gallery/docs/index.md

 See [mkdocs configuration](https://www.mkdocs.org/user-guide/configuration/) for general information about the `mkdocs.yml` file.

+Also, you can look at the configuration used for this site: [mkdocs.yml](https://github.com/smarie/mkdocs-gallery/blob/main/mkdocs.yml).

 ### 3. Add gallery examples

 Gallery examples are structured [the same way as in sphinx-gallery](https://sphinx-gallery.github.io/stable/syntax.html), with two major differences: